kamenskymic/www/_posts/2024-04-02-when-the-safe-is-worse-than-you-thought.markdown

 ### A simpler bypass

 In fact, it turns out that you don't even need to go to this much effort.
-Prisma supplies a helper method called raw which pretty much does this for you but for the Sql type so now making this function unsafe is a simple as the following code.
+Prisma supplies a helper method called raw which pretty much does this for you but for the Sql type so now making this function unsafe is as simple as the following code.

 ```ts
 import { Prisma, PrismaClient } from '@prisma/client'